-If you’re like most moms you probably know that eco-friendly, or “green” disposable diapers are on average more expensive than, let’s say Pampers or Huggies, and you’re wondering if they’re really worth the additional cost.
-Which performs better?
+If you're like most parents you probably know that eco-friendly, or "green" disposable diapers are on average more expensive than, let's say Pampers or Huggies, and you're wondering if they're really worth the additional cost.
+Do you sacrifice performance for a clearer conscious?
+Which type performs better?

 - Do traditional diapers, with their freedom to use more synthetic materials, have a performance advantage over green diapers when it comes to absorbency and other metrics?

-BabyGearLab took this critical issue head on, using the data from our comprehensive testing and review of 20 top disposable diapers, because frankly, there’s no way any mom would have time to do the extensive tests herself.
-And what we found really shocked us.
+BabyGearLab took this critical issue head on, using the data from our comprehensive testing and review of 24 top disposable diapers, because frankly, there's no way any mom would have time to do the extensive tests herself.
+And what we found really shocked us (no, really, it did).

 What Makes a Green Diaper Green?

-We divided up the 20 diapers we tested into two groups: green and not.
+We divided up the 24 diapers we tested into two groups: 11 green and 13 traditional.
 So what makes a diaper green?
 The key characteristic common to the green diapers was a preference for environmentally friendlier and/or healthier materials such as:

 - (partially) biodegradable